VeltronNET/.github/README.md

 <img alt="GitHub Language Count" src="https://img.shields.io/github/languages/count/VeltronNET/VELTRON.NET" /> <img alt="GitHub Contributors" src="https://img.shields.io/github/contributors/VeltronNET/VELTRON.NET" /> <img alt="GitHub Last Commit" src="https://img.shields.io/github/last-commit/VeltronNET/VELTRON.NET" /> <img alt="Github License" src="https://img.shields.io/github/license/VeltronNET/VELTRON.NET" /></div></body>
 <body><div align="center">
 Welcome to the Veltron Network HQ operating on the planet Kepler-22B!
-We're a development group focusing on Linux, the development of the Venith Network, and much more.
+We're a development group focusing on Linux, the development of the Veltron Network, and much more.
 We have done quite a bit of things over the years.
 So sit back, and relax.
 We're a chill community.
 We also hope you can all stick around for the exciting future of the inclusive scene.

 #### All the fun people who've contributed: